satyajitlion/GravLensing/research-log/Research Log 09-23-2025.md

 ***
 ### Questions & Ideas

 Will I be able to get access to the Rutgers VPN to connect to Rutgers or would I need an external VPN?
 Cisco Anyconnect also costs money and is offered for free at Rutgers.
 Would it be possible to use some other, free version of the VPN to connect to Rutgers and would that work?
+Additionally, is PuTTy really necessary for connecting to Amarel?
 ***
 ### Next Steps